Playing with Repetitions in Data Words Using Energy Games: Single-sided [ , , ⟙,≈,→ ] is undecidable

 In this way, the formula $\phi_{\textit{lab}}$ holds.

 With respect to the data values on $x,y$, \sys will respect the rules depicted in Section~\ref{undec-singlesided-plrvgame}, making $\phi_{x,y}$ true.

 Finally, \sys will play a data value in $z$ that at the beginning will be some data value which is not used on variables $x$ nor $y$.
 She will keep this data value all the time, but keeping an eye on the value of $b$ that is being played by \env.
-If \env plays a first $\bot$ on a $c_k--$ transition, \sys will then play on $z$, at the next round, the data value of variable $k$ at this round.
-If \env plays a first $\bot$ at a $c_k=0?$ transition and a last $\bot$ at a $c_k--$ transition, again \sys will change the value of $z$ to have the principal value of the $c_k--$ transition.
+If \env plays a first $\bot$ on a $c_k--$ \review{instruction}, \sys will then play on $z$, at the next round, the data value of variable $k$ at this round.
+If \env plays a first $\bot$ at a $c_k=0?$ \review{instruction} and a last $\bot$ at a $c_k--$ \review{instruction}, again \sys will change the value of $z$ to have the principal value of the $c_k--$ \review{instruction}.
 In this way, \sys is sure to make true the formula $\phi_1 \land \lnot \phi_1'$ in one case, and formula $\phi_2 \land \phi'_2$ in the other case.
 All other cases for $b$ are going to be winning situations for \sys due to the preconditions $\pi_1 \land \lnot \pi'_1$ and $\pi_2$ in the formulas $\psi_1$ and $\psi_2$.

-On the other hand, if there is no accepting run for the $2$-counter machine, then each play of \sys on variables $x,y$ and the variables verifying both $\phi_{\textit{lab}}$ and $\phi_{x,y}$ must have an illegal transition of type a) or b).
+On the other hand, if there is no accepting run for the $2$-counter machine, then each play of \sys on variables $x,y$ and the variables verifying both $\phi_{\textit{lab}}$ and $\phi_{x,y}$ must have an illegal transition of type (a) or (b).
 At the first illegal transition \env will play $\bot$.
-If it is a $c_k--$ illegal transition, then \env will continue playing $\top$ in subsequent positions; if it is a $c_k=0?$ illegal transition, then \env will keep playing $\bot$ until the corresponding $c_k--$ matching to a witnessing $c_k++$ played before the $c_k=0?$ transition is reached.
+If it is an illegal transition with the \review{instruction} $c_k--$, then \env will continue playing $\top$ in subsequent positions; if it is an illegal transition with the instruction $c_k=0?$, then \env will keep playing $\bot$ until the corresponding $c_k--$ matching to a witnessing $c_k++$ played before the $c_k=0?$ \review{instruction} is reached.
 In either of these situations the antecedent of $\psi_1$ or $\psi_2$ will be true while the consequent will be false; and thus the final formula will not hold, making \sys incapable of finding a winning strategy.

 Finally, let us explain further how this reduction can be turned into a reduction for the game in which \env plays first and \sys plays second at each round.
 For the final formula $\phi$ of the reduction, let $\phi'$ be the formula in which \env conditions are shifted one step to the right.
 This is simply done by replacing every sub-expression of the form $\mynext^i b$ with $\mynext^{i+1}b$.
 It follows that if \env starts playing $\top$ and then continues the play reacting to \sys strategy in the same way as before, \sys will have no winning strategy if, and only if, \sys had no winning strategy in the game where the turns are inverted. \end{proof}